 The organisation emphasises the need to change paradigm and move towards a circular economy model to make #MoveTheDate a success and avoid passing the point of no return.
 In the circular model, natural resources are consumed for multiple life cycles, waste is transformed into new resources that can be used to extend the useful life of goods, products are designed to last longer, to be easily dismantled and regenerated, consumption models are aimed at sharing rather than exclusive ownership.
 According to GFN, for example, if 100% of buildings and industrial infrastructures were fitted with energy efficiency technology and able to run on renewable energy, Earth Overshoot Day could be moved back by at least 21 days.

 The transition to the circular model

 The commitment of businesses is essential to complete the transition to the circular economy Enel is making a solid contribution to the #MoveTheDate initiative with a strategy that focuses on the transition to renewables and is redefining its activities based on a circular perspective.
-This strategy also includes the decommissioning of fossil fuel thermoelectric power stations and the repurposing of the sites through the Futur-e programme, for example, as well as the group’s procurement policy which is supporting the transition of the entire supply chain to a circular economy approach (Circular Procurement).
+This strategy also includes the decommissioning of fossil fuel thermoelectric power stations and the repurposing of the sites, for example, as well as the group’s procurement policy which is supporting the transition of the entire supply chain to a circular economy approach (Circular Procurement).

 Enel X is also developing innovative products and solutions in this vein, driven by the circular model and launching the Circular Economy Boosting Programme to assist clients in increasing their circularity levels and measuring the resulting benefits.